-A portion of Trail's End subdivisionAlthough developed under the PR standards, the project includes many features of a Conservation Subdivision (see next section).
+A portion of Trail's End subdivision.
+Although developed under the PR standards, the project includes many features of a Conservation Subdivision (see next section).

-- Design Need a pedestrian-oriented design, with a possible local commercial and service core, active recreation area, and sidewalks/ bike paths to reduce induced traffic. - Architectural Standards to make higher density cluster subdivisions work, considerable thought needs to be given to the architecture, materials, facades, detailing, and landscape features that will bind the neighborhood into a cohesive unit.
+• Architectural Standards - to make higher density cluster subdivisions work, considerable thought needs to be given to the architecture, materials, facades, detailing, and landscape features that will bind the neighborhood into a cohesive unit.
 Although such criteria are often generally required, seldom does a land developer, who intends to sell the subdivision to a builder or builders, bother to provide significant criteria.
 The result is either a hodge-podge of different builders' production houses with no continuity of material or architecture or a blandness that results from a single builder using a limited number of home design options.
 Without specific criteria, a zoning commission must negotiate these details on an individual (and therefore, inconsistent) basis.
 Cluster housing demands greater advance planning and significant landscape architecture and architectural design elements.